g41797/matryoshka-io/kitchen/docs/api/pool.md

 ## Starting point

-Hooks are very powerful mechanism.
+Hooks can do a lot.

 Start from simplest - [Always Create](../examples/layer3/089-basic_recycler.md)